usegalaxy-eu/gdpr/questions.md

 Why are the people announed, who have access, instead of indicating the functions?

-Was does „Subject over 13“ mean?
+What does „Subject over 13“ mean?
+Guess: This belongs the Github regulation to not accept customers below the age of 13.

 Why was the perspective set the way „What data are you collecting“?